 - 1/2 medium onion minced

 - 1 cup jellied cranberry sauce or your favorite jelly such as grape, apricot, or blackberry

 - 1 tablespoon honey

-- In a large bowl, combine first four ingredients (through minced onion) until well-combined.
-Form into small meatballs.
+- In a large bowl, combine ground beef, egg, garlic and onions until well-combined.
+Form into 1-inch meatballs.
 Place onto a baking sheet and bake for about 20 minutes, turning half way through cooking time.

 - Alternately, you may use frozen meatballs that have been thawed completely in the refrigerator overnight.